open-cogsci/osdoc/content/rovereto2014.md

   The `touch_response` item records display taps and mouse clicks and assigns a response value based on a grid.
 --%

 In our case, we simply divide the screen into a left and a right side, which means that we have to set the number of columns to 2 and the number of rows to 1 (it is by default).
 Following the logic shown in %FigTouchResponse, the left side of the display now corresponds to a 1 response, and the right side corresponds to a 2 response.
-(Note that we are therefore much more liberal than the visual response circles of %FigStep9 suggest.)
+(Note that we are therefore much more liberal than the visual response circles of %FigStep9 suggest, because we accept taps/ clicks anywhere on the screen.)

 Finally, we have to make it possible for participants *not* to respond, because the response should be withheld on capybara trials.
 To do so, we change the 'Timeout' field from 'infinite' to '2000'.
 This means that the response will automatically time out after 2000 ms. When this happens, the response will be set to 'None' and the experiment will continue.